claudioametrano/UnFATE/README.md

 10. **IQTREE2** is used for the supermatrix phylogenetic inference

- 11. **ASTRAL 5.7.7** is used to buil the species tree from single locus trees
+ 11. **ASTRAL 5.7.7** is used to build the species tree from single locus trees

 ## Installation and use
-Prerequisites/Dependancies:
+Prerequisites/Dependencies:
 * A working Ubuntu Linux operating system or Windows10 Linux subsystem:
   *   Many guides are available online, such as: https://www.windowscentral.com/install-windows-subsystem-linux-windows-10
 * Python 3 or later (already present in Ubuntu)